AP source: Seattle Mariners to host 2023 MLB All-Star Game - NewsBreak

 AP source: Seattle Mariners to host 2023 MLB All-Star Game

-NEW YORK (AP) — The Seattle Mariners will host baseball’s 2023 All-Star Game at T-Mobile Park.
-The team announced a news conference for Thursday at Seattle’s Space Needle with baseball Commissioner Rob Manfred.
-The purpose of the news conference is to announce that Seattle will be the site of the 2023 All-Star Game, a person familiar with the planning told The Associated Press on Tuesday, speaking on condition of anonymity because the subject was not announced.www.mypanhandle.com
+NEW YORK -- The Seattle Mariners will host baseball's 2023 All-Star Game at T-Mobile Park.
+The team announced a news conference for Thursday at Seattle's Space Needle with baseball Commissioner Rob Manfred.
+The purpose of the news conference is to announce that Seattle will be the site of the 2023 All-Star Game, a person familiar with the planning told The Associated Press on Tuesday, speaking on condition of anonymity because the subject was not announced.www.dailyherald.com

 Comments / 0